HBM/node-jet/doc/peer.md

 - `port`: {String} The Jet Daemon TCP trivial protocol port (default: `11122`)

 The peer uses either the Websocket protocol or the TCP trivial protocol (default) as transport.
-Thus, when specifying the `url` field, the peer uses the Websocket protocol as transport.
+When specifying the `url` field, the peer uses the Websocket protocol as transport.

 ```javascript
 var jet = require('node-jet');